-This is the output data rate in Continuous mode or the rate at which the ADC outputs new data.
-Any new data are signaled by a data ready pulse on the $\overline{\text{IRQ}}$ pin.
-This data rate depends on the OSR and the prescaler as shown in Equation 4-3.
+This is the output data rate in Continuous mode, which is the rate at which the ADC outputs new data.
+Each new data are signaled by a data ready pulse on the \overline{IRQ} pin.
+This data rate depends on the OSR and the prescaler, as shown in Equation 4-3.